philliplongman/pivotal-uploader/example-stories.md

 Labels: example feature, pretend label

 - Every # header should begin a new story.
-- Tags should be prefixed by 'Tags:' and be comma separated.
+- Labels should be prefixed by 'Labels:' and be comma-separated.
 - Tasks should appear at the end as a hyphen bullet point.
-- Each bullet point should be a new task.
+- Story type should be at the end of the story name.

-# Test Bug (bug)
+# Example bug (bug)

 This is a bug.
 Something is wrong with the example feature.
 This story has a label.

 Labels: example feature

-# Test Chore (chore)
+# Example chore (chore)

 This is a chore, and isn't written with all those bells and whistles.